quickdrawsoftware/docs.quickdrawsoftware.com/docs/jitsi-cfn/jitsi-cfn-6-usage.md

 Critical logs on each instance are configured with logrotate to compress and archive themselves to the S3 bucket daily, or when the instance is terminated, whichever comes first.

 ## Jitsictl Usage
-The control server has a convenience script called `jitsictl` which lets you easily administed your cluster.
+The control server has a convenience script called `jitsictl` which lets you easily administer your cluster.

 To enable a shard:
 `jitsictl <region> enable <shard>`